 How to Care for Braces

 - Brush – food particles that become easily trapped between braces

 - Rinse – loosened foods stuck in and around your braces

 - Floss – between braces and under wires with waxed floss

 Foods to Avoid with Braces

 Eating the wrong foods with braces can lead to damage and costly repairs.
 Our experienced dentists and orthodontists recommend what not to eat with braces:

 - Sticky and chewy foods: dried fruits, caramel, taffy, corn on the cob, and chewing gum

 - Hard foods: nuts, ice, popcorn, beef jerky, ray apples, and carrots

 These types of foods can break the wires and loosen brackets, damaging your braces.
 Consider cutting up some harder foods such as fruit, meat, and vegetables to avoid more damage.
-Avoid these few foods for the duration of your braces is a small price to pay for a beautiful smile.
+Avoiding these few foods for the duration of your braces is a small price to pay for a beautiful smile.